ammar-tanwar/bloglearnbay/posts/marketing-sales-and-hr-is-being-a-data-scientist-the-only-hope.md

 * Sales Prediction (Sales Domain)

-Big-Bazar like companies employs this machine learning model in order to identify the characteristics of stores and products that are most important for increasing sales.
+Big-Bazar like companies employs this Machine Learning model in order to identify the characteristics of stores and products that are most important for increasing sales.
 Certain characteristics have been identified for each retailer and product.
-This machine learning project aims to build a predictive model that will determine the sales of each product at a particular retailer.
+This Machine Learning project aims to build a predictive model that will determine the sales of each product at a particular retailer.
 It involves determining the future or present-day sales using data such as past sales, seasonality, and economic conditions.
 This model can predict sales on a specific day if it is given a set of inputs.